ana-c-franco/gaussian-process-regression/README.md

 # gaussian-process-regression
-This repository contains the code related to a gaussian process regression approach to filling in Line-P data.
+This repository contains the code related to a gaussian process regression approach to interpolate Line-P timeseries data.

 # Line P Seasonal Trend Fitting